alanClarke-solo/trying_new/readme.md

-## AI Assistant
-I'll help you create the project structure and files on your local drive at `C:\projects\ai\cache`.
-I'll outline the directory structure and the files we need to create.

-To keep this organized, I'll need to create the project directory structure and then create each file with the correct content.
-Let's proceed:I'll help you create all the files and directory structure for this project in the specified location.
-Let me set up the entire Spring Boot application with Oracle DB and Redis cache as we've designed.

-First, I'll create the basic directory structure for a Spring Boot project with the appropriate packages:
+Basic directory structure for a Spring Boot project with the appropriate packages:

 ```
 C:\projects\ai\cache\